Ron-Chang/MyNotebook/Coding/0_System_Software/Sentdex/PyQt/04.Main_Menus/README.md

 [stackoverflow-45093040](https://stackoverflow.com/a/45093040)

 #### 3. MacOS Keyword issue
->Easist way to fix it, use " &Exit" instead of "&Exit"
+>Easiest way to fix it, use " &Exit" instead of "&Exit"
 or
 mainMenu = self.menuBar()
 mainMenu.setNativeMenuBar(False)